Code-Institute-Submissions/DatumEight-Milestone1/README.md

 - an employee directory to provide specific contact info the customer is trying to find

--a login page that saves the user's info and streamlines the buying process
+- a login page that saves the user's info and streamlines the buying process

 ## Technologies Used